WHO WE ARE

 Peter's first ever night in Portland in October 2006 was spent at SPACE, where Wolf Eyes melted his face and destroyed his ears.
 He remarkably still had enough hearing to join the event staff as a sound engineer in 2010.
-He began his life in music programming at Bowdoin College, where he booked such acts as Broken Social Scene, Deerhunter, and Dr. Dog for the radio station's annual concerts.
-He continues to do significant booking for his own bands, and has played more than 400 shows across the U.S. and Canada over the the past five years, with bands such as Yairms, Family Planning, The Milkman's Union, Jacob Augustine, Lisa/Liza, Lady Lamb the Beekeeper, and The Casco Bay Tummlers.
+He joined the staff upstairs in the office as music programmer in 2014.
+As a drummer, he has played more than 600 shows across North America, Europe, and Asia over the the past decade, with bands such as Woodpainting, Names Divine, Ora Cogan, Lina Tullgren, Yairms, Family Planning, Jacob Augustine, Lisa/Liza, Lady Lamb, The Casco Bay Tummlers, and more.
 He runs a small record label, Pretty Purgatory.
 His favorite color is purple.

 MARTHA SCHNEE, outreach coordinator

 Martha Schnee is an arts educator, maker, and community builder.
 She's originally from Newton, MA, but moved to Portland in 2015 after graduating from Bates College.
 She has an honors B.A. in American Cultural Studies, for which she combined a variety of courses in Anthropology, Gender Studies, African-American Studies and Studio Art.
 She's spent the last two years working at the Portland Museum of Art as the Teen Programs Assistant, at the Art Department as an Artist Mentor, and as a co-coordinator of the Front Street Study Center in the Front Street public housing neighborhood.
 She is also a trained Direct Support Professional, STEAM educator, artist, and museum educator and combines these skills to create accessible, dynamic arts programming focused on social justice and critical pedagogy.
 When she’s not working, she loves riding her bike, swimming, taking care of her plants, listening to tons of podcasts, innovating new ways to eat peanut butter, and exploring.

 ELIZABETH SPAVENTO, VISUAL ARTS PROGRAMMER